Table of Contents

 Therapy of Premature Placenta Detachment

 Only an emergency C-section can save the child’s life.

 Popular Exam Questions on Premature Placenta Detachment and Placenta Praevia

-1. A pregnant woman I the 25th + 3 week of pregnancy presents with suddenly occurring pain and vaginal bleedings.
+1. A pregnant woman in the 25th + 3 week of pregnancy presents with sudden severe abdominal pain and vaginal bleeding.
 Which is the most likely diagnosis?